platformsh/platformsh-docs/src/configuration/minimal_configuration.md

 ### Minimal `.platform/routes.yaml` :

-Here, in the `upstream` key we are referencing the name of the application as we have configured it above in the `.platform.app.yaml` with the `name` key.
+Here, in the `upstream` key we are referencing the name of the application as we have configured above in the `.platform.app.yaml` with the `name` key.

 ```yaml
 "https://{default}/":